 Biography

-Dr. Rutten’s publications, often co-authored with school- and community-based partners, appear in journals such as the Journal of Teacher Education, Teaching and Teacher Education, Action in Teacher Education, Teacher Development, School-University Partnerships, and the Journal of Educational Supervision.
-He is coauthor with Nancy Fichtman Dana and Diane Yendol-Hoppey of The Reflective Educator's Guide to Practitioner Inquiry (5th ed.; forthcoming 2025) and is Associate Editor of The Cambridge Handbook of School-University Partnerships (forthcoming 2025).
+Rutten’s publications, often co-authored with school- and community-based co-inquirers, appear in journals such as the Journal of Teacher Education, Teaching and Teacher Education, Action in Teacher Education, Teacher Development, School–University Partnerships, Journal of Educational Supervision, and the Oxford Review of Education.
+Rutten recently served as associate editor for The Cambridge Handbook of School–University Partnerships and coauthored The Reflective Educator's Guide to Practitioner Inquiry.

 A graduate of the Bismarck Public Schools (Bismarck, North Dakota), Dr. Rutten earned a B.A., summa cum laude, at Concordia College (Moorhead, Minnesota) in K-12 Music Education and K-12 Latin Education.
 He later earned a Ph.D. from The Pennsylvania State University (University Park, Pennsylvania).
 He has taught students in Kindergarten through 12th grade in public, charter, and virtual school settings and a range of courses and workshops for undergraduates, graduate students, and inservice educators.